Installation#

 1. Install Anaconda, preferably the 64-bit version.

-2. In the Anaconda Powershell, navigate to the cloned InVesalius source code folder, for example:
+2. In the Anaconda Powershell, navigate to the cloned InVesalius source code folder:

 cd C:\Users\%USERNAME%\repository\invesalius3\